msisouphanh/marcus-portfolio/README.md

-## E-Portfolio
+## Pokedex

-A personal e-portfolio website designed to showcase my projects, skills, and experience.
+A Pokedex website that utilizes the PokeAPI.

 ### Technologies
 - `React`